mehmetozanguven/ApacheIgnite-IgniteCountDownLatch/README.md

 ### Run Publisher -> Client -> Consumer ignite nodes sequentially

-This is simple examples about synchronization in the Ignite Nodes
+This is simple example about synchronization in the Ignite Nodes

 In this example:
 * I will create datas in the (Publisher node) cache (1.000.000 numbers)